CEU-Economics-and-Business/ECBS-5148-Data-Architecture/index.md

 at the Federal Reserve Bank of New York and at Princeton University.

 > ## Prerequisites
-> Students should have taken Data Engineering 1: Different Shapes of Data.
+> Students should have taken Informatics Pre-Session and Data Engineering 1: Different Shapes of Data.
 >
 {: .prereq}

-## Outline

-1. Context: Understand user requirements and technical constraints.
-2. Conceptual model: Map out the ideal shape of data for matching requirements.
-3. Logical model:
-4. Physical model: select technologies and tools.

 {% include links.md %}